demidavi7/particles_position_estimation/README.md

 ```

 ## Usage
-Run the position_estimation.py script to train the Random Forest model and evaluate its performance:
+Run the `position_estimation.py` script to train the Random Forest model and evaluate its performance.
-python position_estimation.py
 Ensure the datasets described in datasets.txt are available in the appropriate directory before executing the script.

 ## Report
-For an in-depth explanation of the methodology, dataset details, preprocessing, hyperparameter tuning, and results, refer to the report.pdf.
+For an in-depth explanation of the methodology, dataset details, preprocessing, hyperparameter tuning, and results, refer to the `report.pdf`.

 ## Highlights
 The model achieves an average estimation error of ~1%, significantly outperforming baseline solutions.